inovex/kubernetes-logging/README.md

 This repository contains a docker images for a fluentd logshipper, kubernetes configs to deploy a basic elasticsearch cluster with kibana frontend, and documentation.
 These files should show how to setup a fluentd logshipper as kubernetes daemonset and pipe all container logs into an elasticsearch cluster.
 The logs are enriched with Metadata like `pod_name`, `pod_id`, `docker_id`.
 If your kubernetes application logs structured JSON log to STDOUT or STDERR the JSON is interpreted and each field of the JSON is a field in the elasticsearch index.

+The content of this repository is based on the example given in the kubernetes repository. https://github.com/kubernetes/kubernetes/tree/master/cluster/addons/fluentd-elasticsearch

 ## Changes need for production
 The file `kubernetes_config/fluentd-daemonset.yaml` contains the configuration for the fluentd logshipper.
 See the comments in this files for changes in production.